A slightly crispy outside and an ever so slightly chewy center with a colorful sugar coating is what makes Santa’s Favorite Sugar Cookies so enticing.

 - granulated white sugar

-- butter flavored Crisco (butter can substituted)
+- butter-flavored shortening (butter can be substituted)

 - baking soda